lsoustelle/qMT/README.md

             --mask mask.nii.gz \
             --nworkers 6
 ```
-See the `--help` option from each scripts for further information.
+See the `--help` option from each script for further information.

 ## Dependencies
 * The package is intended to have NIfTI files as inputs; please consider conversion package such as [DICOMIFIER](https://github.com/lamyj/dicomifier) or [dcm2niix](https://github.com/rordenlab/dcm2niix).